datastax/csharp-driver/doc/features/tls/README.md

 ### Enabling client authentication

-To enable client authentication, you need to provide the driver the client certificate(s):
+To enable client authentication, you need to provide the driver with the client certificate(s):

 ```csharp
 var cluster = Cluster.Builder()